Matheus7OP/sudokuSolver/README.md

 ## Input format

-The the grid in input file should be like this:
+The grid in input file should be like this:

 ```
 0 8 5 3 1 9 0 0 0